harshithva/beebom-scraper/README.md

 # Beebom Scraper

-This scraps blog post from a url from beebom website.
+This scraps blog post using url from beebom website.